VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-3/04-trip-the-breaker.md

 ![Scale down](../../assets/middleware/rhoar-microservices/scale-down.png)

-Now that our Name Service is down, let's see what happens when we repeat our previosu command:
+Now that our Name Service is down, let's see what happens when we repeat our previous command:

 ``curl http://spring-boot-circuit-breaker-greeting-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/api/greeting``{{execute}}